Use the form below to Contact Underdogs About Working With us

 Why DOES education and certifications matter?

-I am certified in applied animal behavior through the university of washing and certified Karen Pryor Academy for Animal training and behavior which means that I went through extensive education to be at the level that I’m at in my craft.
+I am certified in Applied Animal Behavior through the University of Washington and certified from the Karen Pryor Academy for Animal Training and Behavior, which means that I went through extensive education to be at the level that I’m at in my craft.
 It was important to me to be the best at my craft.

 Since the moment I chose to switch to positive reinforcement, I have been entrenched in courses and education!
 I believe in giving the utmost respect to all living beings and their handlers by educating myself wholeheartedly on my work.
 It’s so detrimental that our industry isn’t regulated, anyone can say they are a dog trainer or behaviorist—But what does that mean?
 It means they’ve had a dog or handled one—Maybe.